 EWG offers you popular, easy-to-use guides to help you choose products and foods that are free of toxic ingredients, safe for your children and environmentally friendly.

-Here’s some news you can use as you begin your weekend.Read More
+EWG’s News Roundup (10/27): Here’s some news you can use going into the weekend.Read More

 Federal law on cosmetics and other personal care products is badly broken and has not been updated for nearly 80 years.Read More

 Yesterday, Sen. Orrin Hatch, R-Utah, introduced legislation that fails to protect families from dangerous chemical ingredients in personal care products.Read More